szanata/fittest/README.md

   - Use your favorite libraries to assert code, make http request, etc
 - Get detailed breakdown of each step timing

+## Docker

+**If running this inside a docker, dont use alpine or slim, as ngrok is currently not working there.**

 ## Table of content

 - [Setup](#setup)